jenkinsci/misra-compliance-report-generator-plugin/README.md

-Please see `PcLintWarningParser.java` for a reference implementation.
+Please see `CppcheckWarningParser.java` and`PcLintWarningParser.java` for reference implementations.

 To build the plugin, you need Maven (make sure maven can access the internet through your proxy).
 In the plugin's root folder, use `mvn install` to build the plugin.
 You can also debug using `mvn hpi:debug`.
 See the [jenkins plugin tutorial](https://wiki.jenkins.io/display/JENKINS/Plugin+tutorial) for more on building and testing plugins.